The form of communication that occurs without using words is understood as Non-Verbal Communication.

 Remember it is the non-verbal signal that actually gives out the accurate vibes about your feelings to others hence put a smile on your face while entering the workplace, nod when listening to others and maintain eye contact to show that you are interested in whatever is spoken to you.

-The importance of non-verbal communication is that it is a great help in maintaining workplace efficiency.
+The importance of non-verbal communication is that it is a great help in manage stress and maintaining workplace efficiency.

 5. It is important for babies and children